Yukinyaa/BigFloat/README.md

 # BigFloat
-Arbitrary accurate big number in C#, Made for incremental game
+Fixed-accurate big number in C#, Made for incremental game

 WOW SO BIG NUMBER